DavidRR-F/Obsidian/Networking/Network +/Flashcards/DNS.md

 🃟 Flaschcard: (-1, 0, DNS) (: What is a DNS AAAA Record) (: Maps a domain name to its corresponding IPv6 address) 🃟 Flaschcard: (-1, 0, DNS) (: Maps a domain name to its corresponding IPv6 address) (: What is a DNS AAAA Record)

-🃟 Flaschcard: (-1, 0, DNS) (: What is a DNS CNAME Record) (: Used to alias one domain name to another (the "canonical" domain name), allowing multiple domain names to map to the same IP address)
+🃟 Flaschcard: (-1, 0, DNS) (: What is a DNS CNAME Record) (: Used to alias one domain name to another (the "canonical" domain name)
 ❌️🃟 Flaschcard: (-1, 0, DNS) (: Used to alias one domain name to another (the "canonical" domain name), allowing multiple domain names to map to the same IP address) (: What is a DNS CNAME Record)

 🃟 Flaschcard: (-1, 0, DNS) (: What is a DNS MX Record) (: Specifies the mail server responsible for accepting email messages on behalf of a domain)